hamsoftug/hamsoftug.github.io/_posts/2018-11-24-What-is-serverless-the-nitty-gritty.md

 Now that we have a good idea of serverless computing, let’s take a deeper look at what is a Lambda function and how your code is going to be executed.

 ### Conclusion
-i reccommend you trying all available platforms from lamba , azure and firebase to get a better understanding of how it works.
+i encourage you to try out different  available platforms such as nowjs,lamba , azure,github pages, and firebase to get a better understanding of how it works.